Architecture Overview

 Why it matters

 As AI models, rollups, and onchain infrastructure strain the limits of traditional blockchain compute, Nexus offers an alternative: trustless, scalable, verifiable execution.
+Developers can:- Run untrusted computation with cryptographic confidence.

 - Delegate workloads to a global proving network.